Austria's Fragmented E-Government: 5,627 Public Websites

 • Without a complete inventory, meaningful consolidation is impossible.

-• The fragmentation mirrors the constitutional structure, but complicates discoverability and analysis.
+• This fragmentation mirrors the constitutional structure, but it hampers discoverability and analysis.

 Context: TYPO3 as a Government Standard

-This analysis provides the data foundation for strategic decisions regarding the digitalisation of the public sector.
-Germany is currently investing around 108 million euros in a TYPO3-based Government Site Builder – a strong signal for the technology choice.
-How Austria can benefit from this development and take a smarter approach is analysed in our article Austria + TYPO3: Smart Government Websites Following the German Model.
+This analysis provides the data foundation for strategic decisions about digitalising the public sector.
+Germany is currently investing around 108 million euros in a TYPO3-based Government Site Builder, a strong endorsement of the technology.
+In our article Austria + TYPO3: Smart Government Websites Following the German Model, we look at how Austria can build on this and take a smarter approach.

 Table of Contents